 Taking your blog idea and successfully implementing it is not easy, however.
 A blog launch requires marketing and branding skills, technical knowledge, organization, and a touch of personality.

 A proper launch plan can take you from aimless to achieving in no time.
-Here are the seven steps to starting a blog for your small business…
+Here are the seven steps involved in how to start a blog for your business…

 1. Clarify Your Target Audience

-Even if you already have dozens of ideas for blog posts, none of them matter if you aren’t prioritizing your audience.
+Even if you already have dozens of ideas when thinking about how to start a blog for your business, none of them matter if you aren’t prioritizing your audience.
 As a business owner, you aren’t usually writing about your personal interests.
 You’re writing blog posts based on your clients’ needs–which often differ greatly from your own.

 Both your existing customers and potential ones will read your blog if it’s relevant to them.
 Think about your ideal client and the types of problems they face.
 The nature of your audience’s problems–that you solve as a business owner–also dictates the types of blog posts you’ll publish.

 Does your audience consist of beginners, those with intermediate skills, or experts?
 Do your clients look for a polished and formal tone or a relaxed and personal one?
 You’ve found a match when you have answers to these questions that suit both your business and your audience.

 When your target audience has been clarified, it’s time to determine why you want a blog.
 Though every business owner wants more leads and sales, that doesn’t mean you should start blogging haphazardly.

 Are you starting a blog because everyone else is doing it, or because you have your own plan?
 Are you convinced by content marketing and know that there are at least 6 ways a blog can help grow your business?

 If you have clear and precise answers to these questions, you’re ready to launch.
 If you’re merely trying to follow the blogging trend, it’s wise to step back for a moment.